 "The Smith River is the wildest and cleanest river in the country outside of Alaska — indeed, it is one of the cleanest rivers in the world. — The Smith is the only major undammed river in California. –The Smith River watershed contains a higher percentage of unlogged, original ancient forest ecosystem than any other river in California."

 If you would prefer to wander the grounds, there are meandering paths that let you enjoy the beautiful flowers and landscaped yard where something is always blooming.
 A lawn in front is perfect for bocce ball, "washoe," or croquet, which the host will provide upon request.
 Next to the tent site is a large redwood picnic table and a fire pit for roasting hot dogs, marshmallows, or cooking.
-A Weber BBQ is available around the side of the house next to a small man made waterfall and streambed.
-There is also a redwood deck with lounge chairs and another table.
+A new Weber BBQ is on site as well.

 Nearby you can bicycle, hike, or you can drive to the beach, just 22 miles away.
 Both Crescent City and Brookings are close by.
 The redwoods are literally down the road, where you can hike many trails and see one of the largest redwood trees on record at Stout Grove.
 If you are a Star Wars fan, you will recognize scenes filmed there.
 You might even see an Ewok spying on you from around a tree!
 The local Forest Service Station in Gasquet, just up the road from the host's site, has lots of maps and free advice of what to do and where to go, just ask the host.
 She knows most of the best local spots.